 (CBS46) -- Sheryl "Mac" McCollum is a crime analyst, college professor, and founder and director of the non-profit Cold Case Investigative Research Institute based in Atlanta, Georgia.

 McCollum's law-enforcement career began in 1982 at the Rape Crisis Center at Grady Memorial Hospital in Atlanta, Georgia.
-From there, she moved on to the Metro Atlanta Cold Case Crime Analysis Squad where she served as director.
+From there, she moved on to the Metro Atlanta Crime Commission where she served as director.
 During the 1996 Olympic Games, she was the coordinator for the Crisis Response Team that planned and trained for four years and responded to the Centennial Olympic Park bombing, providing victim services.

 McCollum also served as the Georgia state director of Mothers Against Drunk Drivers.